Today, we’re going to talk about the need to hide birthday on LinkedIn and why you should do it to protect your security and privacy.

 What You Should Do

-- In your LinkedIn profile, make your birthday visible to only you.
+- Hide birthday on your LinkedIn profile, make your birthday visible to only you.

 - Don’t post anything that would allow someone to figure out your age or birth year, in text, photos, or videos.